-Durable aluminum frame makes for a lightweight hold.
+The durable aluminum frame makes for a lightweight tool.
 Basket proves extremely easy to use with built-in prongs.
 Comes with a pad to prevent fruit bruising as it falls.
-13 feet in length.
+This picker is 13 feet in length.

 Many customers had issues connecting the pole and the basket head.

 Soft, padded rubber claws allow for a firm and gentle grip when picking.
-Extendable up to ten feet.
+Extendable up to 10 feet.
 Padded prongs allow for safe and simple twisting to harvest.
-Aluminum handle comes with a built-in safety lock.
+The aluminum handle comes with a built-in safety lock.

 Expensive when compared to similar products.
 Handle made of cheaper materials.

-The large-volume fruit picker allows you to keep multiple fruits in the basket before bringing it down to unload.
+The large-volume fruit picker allows you to keep multiple fruits in the basket before bringing them down to unload.
 It makes the picking process less tedious.

-Some had trouble with the connector piece between the two sides of the extension pole breaking prematurely.
+Some users report that the connector piece between the 2 sides of the extension pole can break prematurely.

 In the past, the only way to get to fruit on the highest branches was for someone to climb the tree and bring it down.
 Now we have the convenience of long fruit pickers that can bring the fruit down safely from the highest heights.